Translate

 “Ugh.
 This place used to be so much nicer.”

-Mark sat up, in a panic.
+Kevin sat up, in a panic.
 “What?”

 The voice sighed.
-“Back when Mrs. Holloway owned it.
+“Back when Mrs Holloway owned it.
 Before they put in those godawful spotlights.
 I mean, honestly.
 Who renovates a Victorian home with IKEA lighting?”

-Mark turned on the bedside lamp.
+Kevin turned on the bedside lamp.
 The room was empty.

 “Are you… a… a… ghost?” he barely managed to ask.